 We’re in the News

 Gradual de-sensitization fear of flying classes are extremely effective.
 Our phobia work related to travel has been featured on CBS’ “This Morning“, CBS’ “Eyewitness News“, and NPR’s WAMU radio, FM 88.5.
 The National Geographic Traveler™, Family Circle™, Newsweek™, The Washington Post™, Washington Times™, and Baltimore Sun™ have also had articles about our work.
 American Express interviewed us for their “Fear of Flying” article.
 The December 6, 2007 Washington Post featured our work with two clients as the lead story in the Business Section.
 In May, 2009 CNN interviewed Jean and her clients Stephanie and Martha for 1.5 hours.
 The one minute CNN edited version may make what we do seem very simple, but Stephanie and Martha each worked hard with us to get back to flying!
-And June, 2012 we were pleased to be featured on msnbc.com.
+We were pleased to be featured on msnbc.com June 2012, and in August 2014 we were featured on usatoday.com in their piece about crossing the Bay Bridge.

 Jean was a fearful flyer years ago and stopped flying for several years.
 After overcoming her own fear of flying, Jean is now flying very comfortably, including long distance flgihts in the last several years to Australia/New Zealand, Greece, Turkey, Israel and most recently to China.
 With her own experience as a fearful flier, Jean founded and is devoted to this program to help others learn about planes and coping strategies so they can travel wherever and whenever they want to or need to.